Azure-Samples/azure-search-java-samples/search-java-indexer-demo/README.md

 languages:
   - java
   - rest
-name: Index Cosmos DB data in Azure Search
+name: Index Cosmos DB data in Azure Cognitive Search
 description: |
-  Automate indexing of Cosmos DB data using an Azure Search indexer and REST APIs.
+  Automate indexing of Cosmos DB data using an Azure Cognitive Search indexer and REST APIs.
 This example runs as a Java console application.
 products:
   - azure
-  - azure-search
+  - cognitive-search
 urlFragment: search-java-indexer-demo
 ---

-# Index data from Cosmos DB using Java and Azure Search indexers
+# Index data from Cosmos DB using Java and Azure Cognitive Search indexers

 ![Flask sample MIT license badge](https://img.shields.io/badge/license-MIT-green.svg)

-This sample shows you how to write a Java client that creates an Azure Search indexer, applies that indexer to documents, and runs queries.
-The sample uses the Azure Search REST APIs.
+This sample shows you how to write a Java client that creates an Azure Cognitive Search indexer, applies that indexer to documents, and runs queries.
+The sample uses the Search Service REST APIs.

 ## Contents